Carbon removal for individuals

 Durability

-Verification & integrity
+Verification and integrity

-Early-stage; measurement and verification frameworks are still developing.
+Early-stage.
+Measurement and verification frameworks are still developing.

 Availability for individuals